Javidroid/SileX_app/README.md

 Second version of TFG.
 Now with MVVM, Clean Architecture and lots of fun!

+The GitHub repository of this project is https://github.com/Javidroid/SileX_app

 ## Introduction

 This project pretends to be the second version of the App that is intended to be develop as Final